 If you want an Ascent model, there are essentially two decisions to make:

-- Do you want to pay more for touchscreen control?
+- Do you want to pay more for touchscreen control and a premium digital knob?
 (The touchscreen also lets you set a countdown timer.)

 Yes ⇨ A3300 or A3500.
 No ⇨ A2300 or A2500.

 - Do you want to pay more for preset program modes?
-(See programs section below for details.)
+(I have a discussion of presets on my which Vitamix page.)

 Yes ⇨ A2500 or A3500.
 No ⇨ A2300 or A3300.